If you're looking to find a used car for sale or a new car, chances are you won't say no to a good car deal.

 We've chosen a Puma Titanium, which is the entry-level trim, to keep the monthly cost low.
 For added convenience, Ford has lots of new Puma models waiting in stock, meaning you could be behind the wheel of a brand-new car in just a week.

-The Kia Sportage has loads of interior space and is packed with plenty of equipment, and now benefits from a facelift with a new look designed to bring it in line with the rest of its models.
+The Kia Sportage has loads of interior space and is packed with plenty of equipment, and now benefits from a facelift with a new look designed to bring it in line with the firm's electric models.
 However, its no deposit and £1000 deposit contribution deal remains.
 As with most PCP deals, though, you can adjust things – if you do have a deposit, or car to part exchange, you could drive down your monthly costs further.

 If you're shopping for small cars, then the Suzuki Swift is definitely worthy of consideration.
 Even the entry-level model has all the equipment you need, the interior has been treated to a big upgrade compared with its predecessor, and it's even really quite good fun to drive.
 The zero deposit option means a 48-month deal at 5.9% APR with a £500 deposit contribution, but if you can afford a deposit, there's a 24-month 0% APR option with repayments as low as £109 a month.

-We've gone for mid-range Select that only comes with the extended range rear-wheel drive option, but good for a claimed 374 miles.
-The Explorer is available on a 38-month 0% APR Ford Options PCP deal that includes a £4700 deposit contribution and the grandly-named Ford Power Promise, which gets you a free home charger and 10,000 miles of charging credit.
+We've gone for mid-range Select with the extended range rear-wheel drive option, good for a claimed 374 miles.
+The Explorer is available on a 48-month 0% APR Ford Options PCP deal that includes a £3700 deposit contribution and the grandly-named Ford Power Promise, which gets you a free home charger and 10,000 miles of charging credit.

 The Skoda Fabia is one of the finest small cars money can buy.
 It's comfortable, cheap to run and features a spacious interior that can cope with four adults with ease.
-This 2025 car benefits from the updates Skoda introduced that year, plus it's a high-spec Monte Carlo Edition trim, which adds sporty looks inside and out.
+This 2025 Fabia benefits from Skoda's most recent round of updates to the Fabia, and is in mid-range SE L trim, which is Skoda speak for a more comfort-oriented spec.
+That means it has useful kit like heated door mirrors and a reversing camera to compliment the wireless smartphone compatible infotainment.

 Keep me updated by email with the latest advice, news and offers from heycar.